A tale of two prototypes

 8 Although, as Ana Valens describes Mastodon is crumbling — and many blame its creator (2019), Rochko had harshly criticized Shel Raphen's original design of the welcome modal and made significant changes that "broke the pedagogy and curriculum built into the design of the onboarding modals," which had been reviewed and approved by various other contributors.
 So the impact was less than it could have been – and it was a breaking point for the queer community that Mastodon has never really recovered from, so destroyed the momentum of community innovation as well.
 It's not surprising Rochko didn't see it that way, but as Lessons (so far) from Mastodon (2017) highlights, it really was obvious at the time.

-9 And it's also not surprising that Rochko didn't realize that a Twitter-wannabe without Black Twitter isn't really a Twitter alternative.
+So more accurately, Rochko's vision of Mastodon is an alternative to Twitter as he experienced it from 2008-2016.
+Which means it's also not surprising that Rochko didn't realize that a Twitter-wannabe without Black Twitter isn't really a Twitter alternative.
 I put this in a footnote to emphasize the point that whiteness – on Mastodon and in the broader Fediverse – often manifests itself by not even considering Black perspectives.
 As Dr. Johnathan Flowers says in The Whiteness of Mastodon (2022)

 "Mastodon is a very white platform, and insofar as I'm saying it's a very white platform, here I'm drawing on the work of Sara Ahmed in her piece A Phenomenology of Whiteness, who argues that spaces inherit the orientations of the people within them.
 So if you have a space that is predominantly populated by white persons regardless of their other identities, if you are in a space primarily populated by white persons, the norms, the habits, the very structure of that space will take on a likeness to whiteness by virtue of how the majority of people participate in that space."

 10 It's not like Mastodon itself has ever been flush with cash; as Emelia Smith points out, "Mastodon has usually only had one developer, maybe two, working on it full-time at any given point over the past 8 years."
 But forks typically have almost no cash, and rarely have even one full-time developer for more than a few months.
 And Mastodon gGmbH also has contract developers working on mobile apps, hired a design consultancy, and runs mastodon.social (by far the largest Mastodon instance) and mastodon.online ... so it has more resources than just "one or two" developers.
+One way of looking at this is that Mastodon gGmbH does a lot with relatively minimal resources.
+Another way of looking at it is that Mastodon gGmbH has gone down a path of trying to do a lot more than it has resources for.
+There are other mobile apps and web interfaces out there that are better than the official ones; there are other instances that are better than mastodon.social and mastodon.online.
+Newer projects like GoToSocial are focusing much more narrowly, not doing their own UI and avoiding a flagship instance.
+It would be a big change but Mastodon could also go that route and devote more of its limited resources to where they're most impactful.

 11 And in the footnotes of this one!